stlpublicradio/DroneOperationsManual/opsmanual.md

 Questions the PIC must answer about the location are:

-* What is there?
-Are there hazards to aviation?
+* What is the exact location?
+* What's the altitude of the location?
+How might it affect your UAS and payload during flight?
+* Have you reviewed aviation aviation charts of the location and surroundings?
 * What airspace is it in?
+* Are there any airspace/TFR/NOTAM restrictions in place or anticipated?
-* Do you need permission from air traffic control (ATC)?
+* Do you need permission from air traffic control (ATC) or an FAA waiver?
+* Have you pulled publicly available aerial images of the area or conducted a site survey?
 * Are you flying on or over private property?
 Do you have permission of the landowner to operate there?
+* What is there?
+Are there hazards to aviation?
 * How many people can you expect around the area?
 * What is your plan to prevent flight over people?
-* Have you pulled publicly available aerial images of the area or conducted a site survey?
 * What will the weather be?
 Have you consulted an aviation weather forecast?
 Or if the trip is immediate, have you consulted local weather sources, such as an aviation weather report (METAR), or obtained a flight briefing from Flight Services?
 * Are your weather parameters within Part 107 minimums?
 * Are wind levels below the operational maximums set by the manufacturer or by your own operational guidelines?
-* What's the altitude of the location?
-How might it affect your UAS and payload during flight?
 * Have you factored in the effects of temperature on the batteries?

-#### Defining Operational Goals

-Before bringing a UAS into an environment, operational personnel should define the goals of the UAS flight before leaving for the location.

-* Be specific.
-What shots do you need?
-* What purpose is the drone serving in your story?
-* What context is the drone adding to your story?
-* How much drone video or photography do you need to tell the story?
-* What privacy issues can you anticipate and what steps have you taken to mitigate them?
-* What ethical issues can you anticipate and what steps have you taken to mitigate them?
+### Pre-Trip Checklist

+Immediately before leaving, the PIC should complete the pre-trip checklist.
+This includes basic information, a drone check, info check, packing list and briefing.

-#### Logistics
+#### Basic information

-Before leaving for the operational area, consider what equipment you will need, and check the status of your equipment.
+* Who is serving on the flight crew for this mission?
 * When do you need to be at the location?
 * How much travel time is involved?

-* Have you built in time for a walkthrough of the location to note any hazards only visible on site?
-* Do you have sufficient batteries to accomplish the task?
+#### Drone check

+Before leaving for the operations area, the PIC should conduct a pre-trip inspection of the UAS and other equipment.
+A pre-trip inspection includes charging batteries, checking various mounting hardware, and checking the camera and storage media to ensure it is sufficient for the task.

-* Are they charged?
+* Are batteries charged (drone, controllers, iPads, aviation radio)?
+* Inspect drone and correct any issues found
+* Ensure memory card is emptied

+#### Information check

+The PIC must review up-to-date important information before each flight.

+* Check airspace map
+* Check NOTAMs
+* Check TFRs
+* Check weather

+#### Packing list

+The PIC must ensure all equipment is properly packed for transport to the location.

 #### Briefing